g-spada/Phi4tools/README.md

 ## About

-Phi4tools is an intuitive interface for visualizing, simplifying, and calculating Feynman diagrams in scalar field theories.
-In more detail, it is possible, using various commands, to display Nickel labels, symmetry factors, integrands, and numerical results associated with diagrams of scalar theories with quartic and cubic interactions.
+Phi4tools is an intuitive interface for visualizing, simplifying, and manipulating Feynman diagrams for the Landau-Ginzburg-Wilson theory.
+In more detail, it allows displaying detailed information about the diagrams, including their Nickel indices, the integrands, and numerical results.
+It also provides the symmetry factors for the O(N)-symmetric model and the N-component model with cubic anisotropy.
+Diagrams with cubic vertices are also implemented but not computed.

 <div align="center">
   <img src="images/hero-image.png" width="490">